 Currently, Gen3 deployment using cloud automation relies on a number of supporting features to be in place.
 It is a work in progress to continue to ease the Gen3 deployment process for groups without existing supporting infrastructure.
 We welcome all comments, feature requests, and pull requests using GitHub issues or the Gen3 community.

-Gen3 is in the process of creating a baseline data dictionary that will allow users to create their own data dictionary.
-It would serve as a starting point for someone who is interested in creating their own dictionary.
-It will be a consensus of previously used data dictionaries and will make the process of creating a data dictionary more efficient.
-This site contains sample dictionaries that can aid the process of creating new dictionaries.
+Gen3 introduced the DCF data dictionary that allows users to construct their own data dictionary.
+It could serve as a starting point for someone who is interested in creating their own dictionary.
+It is a consensus of previously used data dictionaries and makes the process of creating a data dictionary more efficient.

 Once users have obtained the baseline dictionary, users can make updates to it.
 To create a data dictionary tailored to a particular project, the user can modify the baseline dictionary using a program which automatically updates the dictionary given TSV input which specifies the desired changes to the dictionary.
 The updates are based on instructions that are included in a TSV file such as update a property, delete a node, etc. Instructions for implementing the script can be found here.
 For those that are interested in making edits directly to a YAML file, we are also in the process of automating this process.